-Although Telluride's ski area is smaller than some, there is great terrain here for all standards stretching across a dramatic and varied mountain.
+Although Telluride's ski area is smaller than some, there is great terrain for all standards here that stretches across a dramatic and varied mountain.
 Beginners will love the gentle greens beneath Mountain Village and across the gentle contours below the Sunshine chair.
 Blue terrain for intermediates is wonderfully varied, with long, rolling runs through the glades, to more vibrant, jumpy trails from the Palmyra lift.
 Experts have it all, with some lovely double blacks, winding chutes and steep glades to play in.

-Once upon a time, the victim of Butch Cassidy's first bank robbery.
-These days, one of Hollywood's favourite haunts.
+Once, the victim of Butch Cassidy's first bank robbery, now, one of Hollywood's favourite haunts.
 The town's wide streets are lined with original Victorian buildings; now restaurants and upmarket shops.
-The bars truly come alive for apres-ski, and as well as dining options in town, you can add the eateries of Mountain Village, a modern satellite just a gondola ride away, to your list too.
+The bars truly come alive for après ski, and as well as dining options in town, you can add the eateries of Mountain Village, a modern satellite just a gondola ride away, to your list too.

 Resort Altitude: 2,665m

 Blue Runs: 11km

 Red Runs: 17km

 Black Runs: 19km

 Telluride is a beautiful old mining town said to have been robbed by the infamous Butch Cassidy.
 The wild-west atmosphere makes it a unique town, and the snow here is second to none.
 Telluride is a truly unique resort, very different to many of the others in Colorado, and offers some brilliant terrain for all standards of skiers across its 2,000 acres.